specklesystems/speckle-docs/user/excel.md

 :::

-### Adding Streams
+### Adding Projects

-Just click the top left menu > Add stream > click on a stream to add to the document. **The stream will be saved in the document and available whenever you return to it.**
+Just click the top left menu > Add Project > click on a Project to add to the document. **The Project will be saved in the document and available whenever you return to it.**

 ![excel-add](https://user-images.githubusercontent.com/2679513/119180828-b4588f80-ba68-11eb-8ac3-0aa8f9d5158f.gif)

-By default, streams are added as receivers but you can easily switch them to sender mode.
+By default, Projects are added as receivers but you can easily switch them to sender mode.

 ![image](https://user-images.githubusercontent.com/2679513/119181346-61330c80-ba69-11eb-9100-7f1b0f9ec82c.png)

 ## Receiving Data

-Receiving data in excel is quite different than in other connectors, and this is because we need to "flatten" it so to represent it in a table format.
-In general, a stream will either contain:
+Receiving data in Excel is quite different than in other connectors, and this is because we need to "flatten" it so to represent it in a table format.
+In general, a Project will either contain:

 - Simple values like numbers, text etc
 - Complex data structures (objects) like a Revit Wall or a Grasshopper Line.
 Objects are identified by a `{}` symbol.

 The Excel connector works best when receiving lists of either simple values or objects of the same type.
 Lists are identified by a `[]` symbol.

-Since a commit can contain a variety of data types, after clicking the **receive button**, you'll have the possibility to expand and select which data inside it to actually pull and write to your Excel file.
-You don't have to receive an entire commit each time!
+Since a Version can contain a variety of data types, after clicking the **receive button**, you'll have the possibility to expand and select which data inside it to actually pull and write to your Excel file.
+You don't have to receive an entire Version each time!

 ![image-20210521205817594](https://user-images.githubusercontent.com/2679513/119197116-2b991e00-ba7f-11eb-8e70-6d7e962361d5.png)